Birmingham Quran manuscript: Description

-The two pages have been recognised as belonging with the 16 leaves catalogued as BnF Arabe 328(c) in the Bibliothèque Nationale de France in Paris, now bound with the Codex Parisino-petropolitanus, and witness verses corresponding to a lacuna in that script.
+The two leaves have been recognised as belonging with the 16 leaves catalogued as BnF Arabe 328(c) in the Bibliothèque Nationale de France in Paris, now bound with the Codex Parisino-petropolitanus, and witness verses corresponding to a lacuna in that document.

 The Birmingham pages, now catalogued as Mingana 1572a, are folio size (343mm by 258mm; 13½" x 10¼" at the widest point), and are written on both sides in a generously scaled and legible script.

 One two-page leaf contains verses 17–31 of Surah 18 (Al-Kahf) while the other leaf the final eight verses 91–98 of Surah 19 (Maryam) and the first 40 verses of Surah 20 (Ta-Ha), all in their present day sequence and conforming to the standard text.
 The two surviving pages were separated in the original codex by a number of missing folios containing the intervening verses of surahs 18 and 19.
 There are no diacritical marks to indicate short vowels, but consonants are occasionally differentiated with oblique dashes.
 The text is laid out in the format that was to become standard for complete Quran manuscripts, with chapter divisions indicated by a decorated line, and verse endings by intertextual clustered dots.

 Although the Quran text witnessed in the two Birmingham leaves almost entirely conforms to the standard text, their orthography differs, in respect of the writing (or omission) of the silent alif (ألف).
 Arabic script at the time tended to not write out the silent alif.
 Subsequent ultraviolet testing of the leaves has confirmed no underwriting, and excludes the possibility of there being a palimpsest.

 In a detailed analysis of the Mingana 1572a and BnF Arabe 328(c) folios in combination, dubbed MS PaB in her thesis, Alba Fedeli summarised her findings:

 A comparison between the copy of MS PaB and the Medina muṣḥaf leads to a number of differences being identified.
 These variants can be understood as a mirror of the linguistic competence of the copy-er and his linguistic context, in that the manuscript bears some phonetic, orthographic, morphologic and syntactic variants, but also a few lexical variants, among which there are variants related to the voice and recipient of the message and some variants due to mechanical errors during the copying activity.
 Lastly, the manuscript exhibits a few peculiar features as regards the subdivision of the Qur’ānic text into verses.
 Furthermore, the analysis of the manuscript text compared with the literature of the Islamic tradition reveals a few qirā’āt that are substantiated through the manuscript itself.